betterscientificsoftware/bssw.io/Articles/Blog/EditorialThanks-2023.md

 I am thankful there is a home for ideas and information about how to practice software engineering for CSE/HPC where content can be quickly created and published, and yet has higher editorial standards that you might just put out yourself.
 BSSw.io provides an attractive compromise between speed-to-publish, formality, and peer review that sets it apart from other publication venues.

+**Deborah S. Stevens:** My introduction to programming began with being told not to build card houses out my father’s active card decks or else the Key Punch girls would be upset.
+From this start at age 6 of filling the entire living room with a forbidden card house, my interest in computer programming was trying to read the cards to find an ordering system.
+In 5th and 6th grade I would go with my brother to our father’s office on the weekends at the air force base and we played Adventure with the twisty curvy passages.
+In middle school, I saw the early at-home computing machine where the handle of wired phone (that I wanted to use to talk to my friends) was socketed into two round rubber cradles of an early modem.

+I did take the mandatory programming class in high school in 1984 and the teacher would give us assignments and then leave the classroom.
+I usually would finish these as she walked out the door and then use the time to get other homework done.

+After earning my doctorate in applied mathematics at Northwestern University in 1999 and having two children (’98 and ’01) the household focus was such that my career took a backseat to caregiving for some time.
+About 6 years ago, on a bet with my spouse (I’ll exercise with you, if you learn Python) I took the Coursera series of Python classes at University of Michigan and much enjoyed it.

+My work with the IDEAS-ECP project and the BSSw.io Editorial Board for the last 2 years has been enlightening.
+I have found the community welcoming and understanding.
+I appreciate the tolerance of my fumbling attempts at using github.com.
+I am thankful for being able to work in this environment and for the creative group of people that make up BSSw.io.

 #### Publication date: November 20, 2023